pivotal-cf/docs-aws-services/creating.html.md.erb.md

 </pre>

-##<a id="service-keys"></a>Using Service Keys for Other Commands
+##<a id="servicekeys"></a>Using Service Keys for Other Commands
-Creating service keys for a service instance allows app developers to perform additional operations against the underlying resources in AWS.
+App developers can use these keys to perform one-off tasks (creating RDS Snapshots, modifying parameter groups, adding permissions, etc.) against the underlying resource using the AWS CLI.
+The actions permitted are defined by the Operator using service key policy templates.

 Run the following command to create a service key for a service instance:
 <pre class="terminal">$ cf create-service-key YOUR-SERVICE-INSTANCE SERVICE-KEY-NAME</pre>